-A family involvement event is an outstanding opportunity to introduce new community members to your club and promote the family concept.
-Similar to hosting a membership night or dinner, a family involvement event opens your club to a large number of interested individuals at one time.
+A Family Involvement Event is an outstanding opportunity to introduce new community members to your club and promote the family concept.
+Similar to hosting a membership night or dinner, a Family Involvement Event opens your club to a large number of interested individuals at one time.

-Set the date/time: You need at least six weeks to properly plan, make necessary arrangements and effectively promote the event.
-When selecting a date, make sure it does not fall on the same date as a competing event - a school fun-fair, community festival, etc. Keep in mind that weekend days are particularly hectic for today's busy families, so consider holding your event over several hours so that people can drop in at their convenience.
-Holding the event on Friday afternoon or early Friday evening might be a good alternative for many families - it's not a school night and the event would not be competing with weekend activities.
+Set the Date/Time: You will need at least six weeks to properly plan, make necessary arrangements and effectively promote the event.
+When selecting a date, make sure it does not fall on the same date as a competing event - a school fun-fair, community festival, etc. Keep in mind that weekend days are particularly hectic for today's busy families and consider holding your event over several hours so that people can drop in at their convenience.
+Holding the event on Friday afternoon-early Friday evening might be a good alternative for many families.
+It's not a school night and the event would not be competing with weekend activities.

-Find a location: If your club has its own meeting space, where to hold your event is not an issue (providing it's large enough to accommodate families and children).
-If you need to find a space, look into community center multi-purpose rooms, school gymnasiums, church social rooms, etc. While some rental facilities will offer a discount to non-profit groups, weekends are typically booked far in advance at full price for parties and weddings.
+Find a Location: If your club has its own meeting space, where to hold your event is not an issue (providing it's large enough to accommodate families and children).
+If you need to find a space, look into community center multi-purpose rooms, school gymnasiums, church social rooms, etc. While, some rental facilities will offer a discount to non-profit groups, weekends are typically booked way in advance at full price for parties and weddings.
 A Friday afternoon/evening event might be a good option for a rental facility.